samu8991/Modelling_prj/projectII/report.md

 ![](img/Configuration3.png)

-In this experiment all weights associated with the edges for all structure are set to one.
+In this experiment all the weights are set to one.
 In fact, the aim now is to study the convergence time for different networks topolgy.
-In particular we focus our attention on node 6 because we modify only the input degree of this node and the nodes from where it gets information.
+In particular, we focus our attention on node 6 because we modify only the input degree of this node and the nodes from where it gets information.
 The results for this experiments are shown below.

 ##### Time Convergece table

 |Node $i$|Time Convergence Configuration 1|Time Convergence Configuration 2|Time Convergence Configuration 3|
 |--|--|--|--|
 |1|11.2141|11.2141|11.2141|